Discerning Your Vocation

 A vocation is a divine call (or strong desire) to spend your life doing a certain kind of work or lifestyle.
 While we tend to think of only clergy as having a vocation, all Christians can have a vocation.
 Your vocation may be the job you hold or the life you live as a family member or a passion you have to serve others.
-One of the places to begin your discernment is to talk with your priest (required if you seek ordination), a spiritual director or someone with whom you share your spiritual journey.
+One of the places to begin your discernment is to talk with your priest, a spiritual director or someone with whom you share your spiritual journey.

 - Richard Nelson Bolles, How to Find Your Mission in Life

 - Suzanne Farnham, et al Listening Hearts: Discerning Call in Community